nephila/djangocms-blog/docs/features/templates.rst

 **Template prefix** field in the **Apphook configuration** admin (in the *Layout* section): it will be the root of your custom templates set; following the example above, you should enter ``my_blog`` as directory name.

+For more instruction regarding template override, please read Django documentation: `Overriding templates`_ (for your version of Django).

 ****************
 Plugin Templates
 ****************